ja11sop/std-filesystem-relative/README.md

 scons
 ```

-in the same folder as the sconstruct file or add `-D` (for Decend) from any folder at or below the `sconstruct` file
+in the same folder as the sconstruct file or add `-D` (for Descend) from any folder at or below the `sconstruct` file

 ```sh
 scons -D